 Many On The Spectrum Have SPD.
 But What Is It, Exactly?The Autism Site

-With five to 16 percent of children affected by Sensory Processing Disorder in some way, it's clear that this disorder isn't limited just to children on the autism spectrum, though it is common with these kids.
+With 5% to 16% of children affected by Sensory Processing Disorder in some way, it’s clear that this disorder isn’t limited just to children on the autism spectrum, though it is common with these kids.
 Children affected by SPD endure chronic disruptions and difficulties with the challenges of everyday life.
 However, as science learns more about what causes SPD, therapies and interventions make it possible to help affected kids learn to cope and thrive.

 What Is SPD?